 Some very good wines are now stoppered with screwcaps.

 Weight of bottle is not indication of wine quality.

-The 24-Hour Wine Expert is published by Penguin on 4 February at £4.99.
-It will be published in the US in September by Abrams.
+The 24-Hour Wine Expert is published by Penguin and costs just £4.99.
+It is published in the US by Abrams in a slim hardback that corts just $12.95 and has been translated into multiple languages.
 Find out more at www.24hourwineexpert.com.